Daniel-hub-es/mews_interview_2025/README.md

         count(*) as total_reservations
     from reservations_rates
     group by
-        -- group by clause to split the quantities rate_name,
+        -- group by clause for the aggregation rate_name,
         age_group,
         gender,
         nationality_code
-        -- order records from greater to lower amount order by total_reservations desc
+        -- order records from the greatest to the lowest amount order by total_reservations desc
     )